timtebeek/major-migrations-made-easy-slides/slides.md

 Another interesting development, is the Spring Boot Migrator project from VMWare.
 It builds upon OpenRewrite, to migrate projects towards Spring from other frameworks.
-It takes a slightly different, more interactive approach, which will be helpful when Spring Boot 3 arrives in November.
+It takes a slightly different, more interactive approach, which will be helpful to migrate to Spring Boot 3.

 All of these features are in active development.
 It is not yet clear when you can use any of this,